 ACTION: Cheryl to give Bob a list of people who will need a hospitality package from the Crowdfunder.

+Replacing CrossFit

-Replacing CrossFit: we are ideally looking for a like-for-like replacement but recognise that might not be possible.
+We are ideally looking for a like-for-like replacement but recognise that might not be possible.
 We are getting as much publicity as possible on this including using the positive feedback from CrossFit.
 We need to have a plan or options in place by the start of the new season.

 A wide range of options is being explored and we have engaged with all networks.
 We have agreed free use of the car park for the “vaccination bus” for 4 days across May – August.

-YMCA/Genesis Lifestyle are keen to explore options with the University.
+Other gyms are interested to explore options and there may be synergies with the Universities as well.

-ACTIONS: Nick to pick up with Paul Fox and Joy to give Carole intro to Bath Spa Students’ Union
+ACTIONS: Nick and Joy to give Carole intro to Bath Spa Students’ Union.

-There is a “unicorn” idea around working with the Foundation to provide a vocational daycentre working with adults with learning difficulties one day per week with additional uses for the remaining 3-4.
-There is a meeting with Helen and the new Operations Manager at the Foundation to discussion this further.
+There is an idea around working with the Foundation to be a base for their activities.
+There is a meeting with Helen Donovan and the new Operations Manager at the Foundation to discussion this further.

-ACTION: Any ideas or leads to Carole
+ACTION: Any ideas or leads to Carole.

 Community

 A document differentiating between Foundation & Club community work was circulated prior to meeting.
 There was some feedback that the document was light on general diversity/inclusion.

-We are keen to get behind a campaign called “We Will around women’s equality and particularly how comfortable women are on the terraces.
+We are keen to get behind a campaign called #wewill around women’s safety while engaged in sporting activity, and in our context how comfortable women are on the terraces.

 It was suggested we should also have our own women’s football strategy.
-There is a Bath (Youth) City women’s team that is doing very well in its first season, being a mix of players that have come through the youth team, who are now U18s, with students.
-Ed & Helen are working on a women’s team and are talking to the University about setting up a women’s academy.
+There is a Bath City Youth women’s team that is doing very well in its first season, being a mix of players that have come through the youth team who are now U18s and students.
+Ed Tann & Helen Donovan are exploring women’s and girls’ football further and are talking to the University about setting up a women’s academy.
 Larkhall Women were originally Bath City and were a strong team as part of the Club in 2005-6.

 ACTION: Carole/Nick/Joy to talk to Ed & Helen on setting a BCFC Family wide strategy on this.
-Carole to think about the best person to pick this up, possibly Mandy Gardner?
+Carole to think about the best person to pick this up.

-Jerry Gill left the meeting 8:45pm
+Jerry Gill left the meeting.